Unraid: Virtualization Host

 Unraid is designed as a virtualization host, leveraging a hypervisor to partition resources to virtualized guests in a secure and isolated manner.
 Differing from Docker containers, virtual machines in Unraid offer unique benefits such as running non-Linux operating systems (e.g. Windows), driver support for physical devices independent of Unraid, etc. while offering the same benefits of isolated access to the partitioned resources.
 The implementation of kernel-based virtual machine (KVM) within Unraid includes QEMU, libvirt, VFIO*, VirtIO, VirtFS, and Open Virtual Machine Firmware (OVMF).
 These implementations of KVM provide for a wide array of resources to be assigned to virtual machines ranging from storage, compute, network, memory, PCI devices, USB devices, and more.
 Additionally, Unraid provides support for emulating different machine types such as i440fx, Q35, etc. which provide support for CPU pinning, SSD optimization, and more.

 Technical specifications

 Operating system/licensing

 Unraid is based on Slackware Linux.

 Supported file systems: XFS, Btrfs, ZFS and EXT2 ,EXT3, EXT4, NTFS, ExFAT.

 Unraid installs to and boots from a USB flash drive and runs entirely in memory.
 All configuration data related to the operating system is stored on the flash device and loaded at the same time as the operating system itself.
 This style of operation allows for operation on nearly any X86-64 bit system with minimal use of system resources.
 Additionally, the Unraid user license is bound to the user's USB flash drive via GUID.

+An option to convert USB flash drive boot to internal boot has been added to Unraid version 7.3+.
+Internal boot will depend on a motherboard which has a TPM 2.0 chip which will now be linked to the Unraid user license instead of relying on a USB flash drive GUID.

+It was announced on unRAID's podcast, "the unCast show" on August 14th, 2026 that unRAID would be moving to a variant of Fedora Linux in version 8.